chalatz/tours/pages/tours/driving/south-west-coast.md

   short_text: ''

 ---
-**MONASTERY OF FILERIMOS**
+**MONASTERY OF FILERIMOS - MOUNT FILERIMOS**

 From your selected point, you'll be driven along the west coast of the island up to **Mount Filerimos**, where we come to the ruins of the **Acropolis of the Ancient Ialyssos**.
 The plateau of Filerimos rises nearly 267 meter / 876 feet above sea level.
 Here you'll visit the **Church of Our Lady**, built upon the foundations of the ancient **Temple of Athena** from early Christian times.
 You'll also see the exterior of the monastery and the barrel-vaulted **Chapel of St. George**.

+**FILERIMOS - THE WAY OF THE CROSS**

 On the right-hand side there is a beautiful tree-sheltered pathway the **"Way of the Cross"** where are displayed a series of shrines with relief scenes depicting the Passion of Christ.
 This pathway leads from the main square to the west edge of the plateau where there is a large cross (16 meters / 48 feet tall), from the site of which you can enjoy a stunning view of the west coast.
 (Stop Visit Photos)

 **ANCIENT KAMIROS**